Your lifestyle affects your likelihood for loss.

 In these households, trusted employees or other third parties may help with tasks such as caring for children; managing finances; and maintaining homes, automobiles and valuable collections.
 The complexity created by this network of third parties—and the communication taking place within that system—increases exposure, no matter how trustworthy or well-intentioned the individuals.
 Risk also increases with the number of internet-connected devices, frequency of travel and use of the internet of things (IoT).

-Oft-quoted advice—to follow best practices when choosing passwords, enable multifactor authentication and remain vigilant about phishing emails, to name a few—becomes even more important when you have more to lose.
+Common recommendations, such as following best practices when choosing passwords, enabling multifactor authentication and remaining vigilant about phishing emails, become even more important when you have more to lose.
 And there are more advanced precautions you can take as well.

 The greater your financial assets and the larger your network, the greater the likelihood that a point of vulnerability will develop—and all it takes is one.
 The advice in this guide is intended to help you protect yourself, your family and your assets.

 As of January 2018, there were 1,579 known data breaches in 2017 exposing 179 million records.
 At least 88% of these exposed records contained Social Security Numbers.1

 1 Source: Identity Theft Resource Center